No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

 What makes this technique so effective is the reach on offer.
 When the blockage is located between 5 and 10 cm inside the drain, a coat hanger should effectively reach the block and free the flow.

-5. Using An Auger/ Plumbing Snake
+5. Using An Auger/ Drain Snake

 6. Using Enzyme-Based Chemicals

-Common Causes Of A Blocked Toilet
+Common Causes Of Blocked Toilets

-- A buildup of toilet paper
+- A build-up of toilet paper

 - Toys and other objects children might have thrown in